Skip to content

 The key factor in determining your buyer status is ownership, not whether you’ve previously bought a home.

-• You’ve never owned or had a major interest in a residential property before.
+• You’ve never owned a residential property in the UK or abroad

-• You’re buying a home to live in, not to rent out.
+• You’re buying a home to live in rather than as an investment property

-• You’ve previously owned or currently own a commercial property that doesn’t include dwellings.
+• You’ve only owned commercial property that did not include any residential accommodation

-You won’t qualify as a first time buyer if:
+You may not qualify as a first time buyer if:

-• You’re buying with someone else who owns or has owned a home.
+• You’re buying jointly with someone who currently owns or has previously owned a home

 Step-by-step guide to buying your first home